 Incorporation into the island’s biomass.

 Here, the phosphorus is used directly by microorganisms in the island, either by those in the biofilm within the island, the soil on top of the island or by larger organisms such as insect eggs.
 It is used here to contribute to the overall growth of the island, which creates a natural island around the original Floating Island “seed.”

 If phosphorus has settled under the island, it can be sequestered (chemically bound) into the sediment.
 Though this can occur without the presence of an island, Floating Islands help maintain aerobic (oxygen-present) conditions that greatly speed of the sequestration processes.

 Incorporation into the food chain.

 The presence of a diverse organisms in the Floating Island habitat will result in much of the excess phosphorus being absorbed into the food chain.
-The more life the island brings, the more organisms there are to store phosphorus within their natural life cycles.
+The more life the island brings, the more organisms there are to store it within their natural life cycles.
 The micro-invertebrates, the frogs, turtles and fish all consume it either directly from the biofilm or from eating other species in the food web.

 Reduction through plant uptake.

 In a process called phytoremediation, plants both present on the island and in the water process the excess phosphorus in the water in their roots.